Nawter/OysterCardSystem/README.md

 Wimbledon 3
 Hammersmith 2
 Fares:
-Journey Fare
+-Journey Fare
-Anywhere in Zone 1 £2.50
+-Anywhere in Zone 1 £2.50
-Any one zone outside zone 1 £2.00
+-Any one zone outside zone 1 £2.00
-Any two zones including zone 1 £3.00
+-Any two zones including zone 1 £3.00
-Any two zones excluding zone 1 £2.25
+-Any two zones excluding zone 1 £2.25
-Any three zones £3.20
+-Any three zones £3.20
-Any bus journey £1.80
+-Any bus journey £1.80
-The maximum possible fare is therefore £3.20.
+-The maximum possible fare is therefore £3.20.
 ~
 ~
 ~